Jennifer Cohen (fitness): Men's Fitness

 Cohen is a contributing author to the Men's Fitness column "The Rack" since 2012.
 Some of her more popular articles include "3 Reasons Men Should Do Yoga", "5 Things Muscle Activation Technique (MAT) Training Can Do for Your Body" and "Can Masturbation Help You Lose Weight?"

 Momentum by Iron

 In 2013, Cohen launched and became the manager of Momentum by Iron, a workout studio in Santa Monica, California.
 Momentum by Iron was named one of "L.A.'s Four Hot New Sweat Dens" by The Hollywood Reporter.

 Health.com

 Cohen writes on fitness topics, with lists of exercises to target specific body parts or goals, and new trends in the fitness industry.
 Her articles have been republished on the Huffington Post and on ABC News.com.

-Entrepreneur

-Cohen writes wellness-related columns for Entrepreneur.com and has been able to garner a loyal readership.
-These articles mainly focus on stress, weight-loss, and success.

-Habits And Hustle

-Her Habits And Hustle podcast has been syndicated by Entrepreneur Magazine and is listed in their podcast network.
-The show is regularly ranked on iTunes.

-Notable guests that have appeared on the show include Gary Vaynerchuk, Dr. Mehmet Oz, Robert Greene, Dennis Rodman, Gabrielle Reece, Jerry West, Strauss Zelnick, Tom Bilyeu, Alli Webb, Erika Nardini, Valorie Kondos, and Katelyn Ohashi.